carlguo2/FinalProject/final-project-carlguo2/Development.md

 Had a lot this week but managed to debug bullet and enemies vector.
 Both work as intended.
 Will probably tweak the game to make gameplay more enjoyable

+Friday -
+Found a bug where game would crash if I tried to shoot but was in contact with the enemy.
+Had to test a lot to narrow down why game was crashing.
+I made it so the player can't shoot at a certain distance from the enemy in order to work around this bug.

 ### Code Review 3